KDE/documentation-docs-kdenlive-org/user_interface/menu/markers_menu.rst

 Adds a Marker to the clip at the current timepoint.
 Markers are properties of the clips in the Project Bin.
 So this action puts a marker in the clip in the Project Bin.

 .. note:: In order for the Add Marker to work a clip must be selected in the Timeline.
-You can create multiple Markers in the Guides widget for the clip selected in the Project Bin independent of the Timeline.
+You can create multiple Markers in the markers widget for the clip selected in the Project Bin independent of the Timeline.

 .. _add_marker_quickly: